act-rules/act-rules.github.io/_rules/lists-follow-content-model-a73be2.md

 name: List elements follow content model
 rule_type: atomic
 description: |
-  This rule checks that list elements follow content model
+  This rule checks that list elements have child nodes allowed by the content model
 accessibility_requirements:
   wcag20:1.3.1: # Info and Relationships (A)
     forConformance: true